His Holiness the Dalai Lama Portland 2013: Environmental Interfaith Event & Public Talk

 His Holiness the 14th Dalai Lama, Tenzin Gyatso, is the spiritual leader of the Tibetan people. >Please click here for a short biographical summary and links to additional information about the life and activities of His Holiness

-Muhammad A. Najieb is Resident Imam for the Muslim Community Center of Portland, Oregon.
-The Muslim Community Center of Portland, MCCP, is one of the oldest established Islamic centers in the Pacific Northwest in the United States of America.
-He was the first coordinator of the nationally acclaimed Islamic program, “Islam in Focus radio broadcast and as past President of Muslim Educational Trust (MET), a non-profit organization which provides information and education to Muslim and non-Muslim populations.
-His work has included interfaith and community concern based organizations, such as Ecumenical Ministries of Oregon, EMO.
-He was the first Imam to deliver the invocation to the Senate and House of Representatives in Salem, Oregon.
-Imam Muhammad A. Najieb was the recipient of the Ambassadors for Peace International Award by the America Clergy Leadership Conference presented by Congress in 2003.
-Imam Muhammad A. Najieb performed Hajj in 1978 and 2006.
+Imam Muhammad A. Najieb is Resident Imam for the Muslim Community Center of Portland, Oregon, one of the oldest Islamic centers in the Pacific Northwest.
+He has done interfaith outreach by launching of the nationally acclaimed Islam in Focus radio broadcast and as past President of Muslim Educational Trust (MET).
+Imam Muhammad A. Najieb was the first Imam to deliver the invocation to the State Senate and House of Representatives in Salem, Oregon, and was the recipient of the Ambassadors for Peace International Award by the America Clergy Leadership Conference presented by Congress in 2003.
+He performed Hajj in 1978 and 2006.

-Grandmother Agnes Baker Pilgrim is honored as a “Living Treasure” by her tribe, the Confederated Tribes of Siletz, as she is the descendent of political and spiritual tribal leaders.
-She is also the oldest living female of the Takelma Band (that we know of), who have lived in Southern Oregon for over 22,000 years.
-For nearly forty years, her dedication to the Spirit has led her to be an Ambassador for our Mother Earth, working tirelessly to prevent spiritual blindness and inspire people to remember the ways of living that we all share as people of the Earth.
-Grandmother has touched people of all ages in many different cultures in the United States and around the world, through venues ranging from pow-wows to environmental conferences, from schools to health centers.
-She is also the chairperson of the International Council of Thirteen Indigenous Grandmothers, who represent a global alliance of prayer, education, and healing for our Mother Earth and all Her inhabitants and children.
+Grandmother Agnes Baker Pilgrim is honored as a Living Treasure by her tribe, the Confederated Tribes of Siletz.
+She is the descendent of political and spiritual tribal leaders, and the oldest living female of the Takelma Band of Southern Oregon.
+Her dedication to the Spirit has led her to be an Ambassador for our Mother Earth, working tirelessly to prevent spiritual blindness and inspire people to remember the ways of living that we all share as people of the Earth.
+Grandmother Agnes is the chairperson of the International Council of Thirteen Indigenous Grandmothers, which represents a global alliance of prayer, education, and healing for our Mother Earth and all Her inhabitants and children.

-Laural Porter can be seen weeknights on KGW NewsChannel 8 anchoring NewsChannel 8 at 6:30 with Tracy Barry, Newschannel 8 at 11 with Joe Donlon and at 10:00 p.m. on NewsChannel 8 on Portland’s CW 32.
-She also hosts KGW NewsChannel 8’s current affairs show, “Straight Talk”, which airs Saturday evenings at 6:30.
-Laural has been honored with numerous awards including the prestigious national Edward R. Murrow award for feature reporting in 2011.
-She won a national award from the Mental Health Association for her coverage of mental health issues.
-She is a five-time northwest regional Emmy award winner and 2012 winner of a western regional Associated Press award for feature reporting.
-She’s earned numerous awards from the Society of Professional Journalism, Associated Press and Oregon Association of Broadcasters.
-Laural has run the Portland Marathon several times and qualified for the Boston Marathon, which she ran in record heat in 2004.
-She has also run marathons for the Leukemia Society’s “Team in Training” and served for several years as the honorary co-chair for the “Susan G. Komen Race for the Cure” in Portland and Vancouver.
+Moderator Laural Porter anchors KGW NewsChannel 8’s weeknight evening news programs and is the host of the KGW current affairs show, Straight Talk.
+Laural has received national awards including the prestigious Edward R. Murrow award and recognition from the Mental Health Association.
+She is a five-time northwest regional Emmy award winner and the receipient of awards from the Society of Professional Journalism, the Associated Press, and the Oregon Association of Broadcasters.
+Laural has run the Portland Marathon and the Boston Marathon for the Leukemia Society’s Team in Training, and has served as the honorary co-chair for the Susan G. Komen Race for the Cure held in Portland and Vancouver.